sumn2u/learn-javascript/en/conditional/if.md

 # If

 The easiest condition is an if statement and its syntax is `if(condition){ do this … }`.
 The condition has to be true for the code inside the curly braces to be executed.
-You can for example test a string and set the value of another string dependent on its value:
+You can for example test a string and set the value of another string dependent on its value as described below.

 ```javascript
 let country = "France";